Collective Worship is a time when the whole school comes together to think about different themes. Its purpose is to:

 Collective Worship reinforces the sense of the school community, by giving pupils the opportunity to share things of worth with each other, within a reflective space.
 Those pupils who have a faith will be able to use the reflection time to consider issues in the light of their religious beliefs and to pray or worship internally as they feel appropriate whilst those pupils who don't have a religious belief will have the opportunity to reflect and make a personal internalised response to the same stimulus.
 They will also be able to enter into dialogue with those of faith, enabling both believers and non-believers to appreciate each other's stances.

 At St. Stephen's we use our school values to explore beliefs and to teach the children behaviours which will help them in their future lives.
-This term we are exploring the bible quote from Micah which is supporting our new school intent.
+Our school values come from MIcah 6:8 - justice, mercy and humility.